Tillbridge-specific FAQs

 In terms of built heritage, in most cases, the Scheme would have limited effects on the setting of built heritage assets as existing vegetation and ground level differences would obscure views of the Scheme from those assets.

 However, once operational, solar infrastructure may be visible from the scheduled monument of Harpswell Hall and the grade I listed Church of St Chad.
-New planting has been included in the landscape design to mitigate effects and the potential for further landscaping will be investigated further, prior to submission of the ES with the DCO application.
+New planting has been included in the landscape design to mitigate effects and the potential for further landscaping have been investigated further.
+The Environmental Statement is now available alongside other documents on the Planning Inspectorate’s website here.

 How long will it take to build?